-This annual celebration of accordionists returns with a rare New York City appearance from the Louisiana-based, three-time Grammy-nominated Zydeco star Dwayne Dopsie as well as Latin funk steeped in Dominican styles of music from Afro Dominicano.
-A third group will be announced soon.
+This annual celebration of accordionists returns with a rare New York City appearance from the Louisiana-based, three-time Grammy-nominated Zydeco star Dwayne Dopsie, on the heels of a guest performance with Mick Jagger and The Rolling Stones at New Orleans Jazz Fest, as well as the Merengue Tipico-infused Latin soul and funk from Afro Dominicano and and powerhouse Haitian collective Lakou Mizik.

 Curated by Ariana Hellerman